coder170801/Restaurant-Management-System/README.md

 3. Application of OOPs concept classes are used for every functions mentioned above.
 For each individual sepearate objects are created and stored.

-use of Python libraries such date time.
+Use of Python libraries such date time.